SVKruik-Organization/SK-Bots/Documentation/Commands.md

 ---

 ¹ This is for basic settings only.
-For advanced configuration (custom pricing, settings, and more) the [Bot Commander](https://github.com/SVKruik-Organization/Bot-Commander) application is required.
+For advanced configuration (custom pricing, settings, and more) the [SK Commander](https://github.com/SVKruik-Organization/SK-Commander) application is required.